MayankChowdhary/SonaPlayer/README.md

 This is very powerful Android Media Player App.
 It can play Audio, Video  and photo slideshow in a single screen.
 It can play videos in background.
 It also supports Audio tagging, Visualizers, Multiple Fonts, Album Art On the Fly, Equalizers, 3D Sound effects , Crossfade, Sleep Mode, Colorized Notifications.
 <br>
-Click on  below link to download App apk file:
+Click below link to download from Play Store:
-<a href="https://github.com/MayankChowdhary/SonaPlayer/blob/master/ApkFile" download>Download Apk File</a>
+<a href="https://play.google.com/store/apps/details?id=com.McDevelopers.sonaplayer">Open On Play Store</a>

 <table style="width:100%">
   <tr>